 • Best time to visit: Year-round, though summer offers the best swimming conditions.

 Anchor Bay is located in the Tāwharanui Regional Park.
 He is one of the most picturesque beaches for swimming in all of Auckland.
 It has pristine white sand, clear blue water, and natural rock pools.
+It's about an hour from Auckland, making it a great day trip from the city.
+There are also camping options if you'd prefer to stay for more than just a day.
+If you'd like to go much further afield, there are plenty of great swimming spots near Christchurch, too.

 The surrounding parkland is home to plenty of native bird species, making it an even more desirable option for nature lovers.
 There are also walking tracks if you'd like to explore the area further.